Make-UpWorkClub/StudyNotes/en-US/notes/chemistry/cegep2/energy level.md

 ### *Excited* state

 Higher energy level ($E_2, E_3, \dots$)
-Excited atoms can absorb or emit energy in the form of [[Photon|photons]] to change state
+Excited atoms can absorb or emit energy in the form of [[photon|photons]] to change state

 ## Energy sublevel